Special sizes are produced

-Design your door, which is subject to climate change, with H-Flachs.
+Let H-Flachs design your door that is subject to a differential climate.
 We would be happy to send you additional information.

 |Test Climate (according to DIN EN 1121)||Test Climate Classes (according to DIN EN 12219)||Interior Air Temperature||Interior Relative Humidity||Exterior Air Temperature||Exterior Relative Humidity||Twisting T||Lengthwise curvature B||Crosswise curvature C||Usage Recommendation|

 |a||1||23°C± 2°C||30% ± 5%||18°C ± 2°C||50% ± 5%||8,0 mm||8,0 mm||4,0 mm||Interior doors|

 |b||2||23°C ± 2°C||30% ± 5%||13°C ± 2°C||65% ± 5%||4,0 mm||4,0 mm||2,0 mm||Apartment entrance doors to heated stairwells|

 |c||3||23°C ± 2°C||30% ± 5%||3°C ± 2°C||85% ± 5%||2,0 mm||2,0 mm||1,0 mm||Apartment entrance doors to heated stairwells, between living areas and unheated rooms (e.g. garages, attic, basement)|